kendratate/NodeDirQuery/README.md

 # NodeDirQuery
-Query files and files within director for search string
+Query files or files within directory for search string

-To retrieve number of hits in the directory structure of pre-determined search terms run public/nodedir.js
+To retrieve number of hits of pre-determined search terms in the directory structure, run public/nodedir.js

 To search terms in a specific file, run